•

 RV Cover and Docking Station

-The easiest way to harvest rainwater at your home is to add a gutter system and store the rainwater that lands on your roof into a rain barrel.
+The easiest way to harvest rainwater at your home is to add a gutter system and store the rainwater that lands on your roof in a rain barrel.
 If you already have gutters installed, you are halfway there.

 Cistern size should be adequate to supply your water needs during extended periods of low rainfall.